agharsallah/Society_deputy_stats/readme.md

 problematic
 ........................
-* lack of scientefic stats
+*lack of scientefic stats

+Solution

 - as a dep mem the main functionality would be to easily access the statistics of my region .
 - search for a certain stat .